10-3-pursuit/unit-front-end-web-development/command-line-crud-application/readme.md

  break;
 ```

-Write some logic on whether or not to write to the file after the switch statement.
+You will notice that we changed or `toggled` the `writeToFile` variable to true.
+We now need write some logic to check that variable and if the variable is true, we update the `animals.json` file with the new animal.

 ```js
 if (writeToFile) {